What Is Virtualenv?

-Virtualenv will create the necessary directories into the project_1 directory.
+Virtualenv will create the necessary directories in the project_1 directory.
 In this directory you’ll find bin, include, lib, local and share.

 Step 3: Activate Your Virtual Environment

 Navigate to the project_1/bin directory and activate your new environment from within that folder by using the source command below.
-Anytime you need to work on your project you will need to enable with:
+Anytime you need to work on your project you will need to enable with the following command.

-Or if you are outside of the bin directory, you can use
+Or if you are outside the bin directory, you can use the following command.

 $ source virtualenvironment/project_1/bin/activate

-You’ll see that you are now in this newly made environment by the change of the shell prompt reflecting the name created in Step 2.
+You’ll see that you are now in this newly created environment by noting the change in the shell prompt, which reflects the name we created in Step 2.

 Exit your virtual environment by typing: